What Can I Do with a Child Development Associate Degree?

 Typically, you can complete a child development associate degree program in about two years.
 Classes you may take include infant development, toddler development, family dynamics, health and safety, children's nutrition, early childhood education subjects and children's literature.
 General education courses are also likely to be included.
 Additionally, you typically need to observe children in education settings and complete practical training.

-Careers you'll be eligible for once you hold this degree include child care professional in a licensed child care center, lead educator in an early childhood educational program or teaching assistant in a public school.
+Careers you'll be eligible for once you hold this degree include child care professional in a licensed child care center, lead educator in an early childhood education program or teaching assistant in a public school.
 Earning a child development associate's degree can also be a stepping stone toward completing a bachelor's degree program in early childhood education or child development.

 Important Facts About These Occupations